comotion-makerspace/usb-switch/README.md

 ### Steps

+_NOTE: please ensure that you set up your hardware the same as ours; there are some steps that won't work (such as hacking the switch to think another device is plugged in when it's not) if you don't understand which parts of the switch are connected.
+I got caught up on this multiple times so it's easiest just to follow our working examples here_ 😄

 #### Arduino
 1. Upload the code [here](src/usb_switch.ino) in the Arduino application to the Arduino Uno.
 You may need to select the board/port settings which you can search the net for.
 2. Unplug the arduino, do the steps in [USB Switch](#usb-switch) directly below and come back to step 3.